learnk8s/learnk8s.io/src/deployLaravel/content.md

 Usually, to share images, you can use a container registry such as [Docker Hub](https://hub.docker.com) or [Quay.io](https://quay.io).

-Container registries are web apps that store container images — like the `yourname/laravel-kubernetes-demo` image that you built earlier.
+Container registries are web apps that store container images — like the `laravel-kubernetes-demo` image that you built earlier.

 In this tutorial you will use Docker Hub to upload your containers.